 Most Non-Traditional Program students are mid-career, working adults.
-This program offers an innovative academic schedule and use of the Internet for some course delivery and provides students with an opportunity to complete their undergraduate degrees while juggling the demands of career and family.
-Cleary University's Non-Traditional Program offers two different undergraduate degree paths.
-Degree completion options are designed for immediate entry by qualified individuals.
-Cleary's Transfer majors are designed for individuals who have completed needed previous coursework, depending on the major selected.
-Students enroll in three semesters on a full- or part-time schedule.
+This program offers an innovative academic schedule comprised of evening and/or online courses.
+The format provides students with an opportunity to efficiently complete their undergraduate degrees while juggling the demands of career and family.
+Degree-completion transfer majors are designed for individuals who have completed required preparatory courses.
+Students in the Non-Traditional program are generally expected to enroll in three semesters on a full- or part-time schedule.

 Cleary faculty use case studies, project-based learning, and other teaching methods that promote real-world decision making.
-Students working individually and in group settings will apply common business practices within the required courses.
+Students, working individually and in teams, apply common business practices while competing coursework.
 Coursework emphasizes sound critical thinking skills and the development of ethical leadership.
 Class discussions revolve around both classical issues and current trends the business enterprise might face.

-Graduate Program
+Graduate Programs

-The Cleary MBA is intended for the experienced manager who is interested in and capable of advancing to the next level.
+The Cleary MBA is intended for students interested in assuming leadership roles in their current or future organizations.
 The Graduate Program curriculum emphasizes business theory appropriate to the graduate level but also incorporates an applied problem-solving approach while covering a broad range of core business topics.
 MBA majors do not require a specific undergraduate degree major.

 Curricular Practical Training (CPT) is work authorization that allows F-1 international students to participate in paid/unpaid off-campus academic internships during their degree program.
 The purpose of CPT is academic (not just for employment purposes), and the internship is an integral part of a student's degree program.
 Students must possess an F-1 student status prior to applying for CPT.
 Additionally, students must properly maintain the F-1 status each semester.
-Guidelines specified by SEVIS for CPT will be strictly followed (http://ice.gov/sevis/practical-training).
+Guidelines specified by SEVP for CPT will be strictly followed (http://ice.gov/sevis/practical-training).